Peace Mala: Llangyfelach "Forgotten" Monastery

-On Thursday 9 May 2013, Ascension Day, Peace Mala led a one-day pilgrimage as means of a revival of a postulated pilgrimage route to a now-defunct early Celtic monastery founded by St David on the site of the current parish Church of St David and St Cyfelach in Llangyfelach.
+On 9 May 2013, Ascension Day, Peace Mala led a one-day pilgrimage as means of a revival of a postulated pilgrimage route to a now-defunct early Celtic monastery founded by St David on the site of the current parish Church of St David and St Cyfelach in Llangyfelach.

 The participants in the pilgrimage included pupil from St John Lloyd Catholic School in Llanelli, Hafod Primary School in Swansea and Catwg Primary School.
 Also in procession were dignitaries from numerous faith, including The Rt Rev'd John Davies, Bishop of Swansea and Brecon, as well as representatives from the Brahma Kumaris World Spiritual University, the Catholic Church, Anglican Communion and Kagyu Tibetan Buddhism among many others.

 Travelling Doves of Peace

 Peace Mala released 14 small symbolic doves made from wood painted in the Peace Mala colours and each carrying a Peace Mala bracelet (along with other items) during a ceremony that took place in the Peace Mala peace garden on 30 April 2015.
 The Deputy Lord Mayor of the City and County of Swansea, the Mayor and Mayoress of Neath Port Talbot, Regional Chief of Police, Bishop Tom Burns of Menevia, representatives of several faith communities and pupils and teachers from some of Peace Mala Accredited schools were all in attendance.
 The founder aims that as the Doves of Peace (also known as 'Peace Doves') travel the UK and across the world, they will raise awareness of the work of Peace Mala with schools, youth groups and community groups.
 Within the first few months after the launch, three of the doves travelled to the US, Ireland, Holland, Italy, Cyprus, Israel, Africa, Hong Kong and Japan.
-The journeys of the 14 doves are being tracked to provide a geography project for schools and youth groups.
-This information is published on Facebook, Twitter and our interactive world maps for people to follow online.
+The journeys of the 14 doves were tracked to provide a geography project for schools and youth groups.

-Each dove is being sponsored on its travels, thereby also bringing financial support and security for the future work of the Peace Mala educational charity.
-One doves in particular, number 13, is known as the Inter-Faith Dove of Peace.
-Information on how to sponsor the doves is available on the Peace Mala website.

-Festival of Interfaith and Culture for Education

-The Peace Mala Festival of Inter-Faith and Culture for Education was held at The Monastery Manchester in Gorton on 4 October 2010.
-The festival was organised by Laura Daniels, Head Teacher of Woodheys Primary School in Sale Greater Manchester, one of the first accredited schools in the UK.
-Daniels came on board as an educational ambassador for Peace Mala in 2008.